HTWEAKS/Optimization-Scripts/README.md

 Installation steps
 ====================
 1. Download the PCOptimizer folder
-2. Add the H1 TWEAKS.cmd.lnk to your desktop
+2. Add a shortcut from the script to your desktop
-3. run it
+3. Run it and do the options
 4. After go back to the PCOptimizer folder
-5. and use the reg tweaks .reg file and the bcdedit .bat file
+5. Use the reg tweaks .reg file and the bcdedit .bat file

     OPTIONAL-
 1. Nvidia Profile is only for Nvidia GPU's (will add more GPU support)